durrantmm/mustache/docs/tutorial.md

 We present a simple tutorial designed to explain key parts of the *mustache* workflow.

 ### `mustache findflanks`
-Once a properly formatted BAM file is available, you can run the `findflanks` command in mustache.
+Once a properly formatted BAM file is available, you can run the `findflanks` command in *mustache*.
 This command is described in greater detail [here](manual.md).
 You can run this command on the test dataset as:

     mustache findflanks SRR3180793.CFT073.bam